HNN extensions of free groups with equal associated subgroups of finite index: polynomial time word problem: Introduction

 \subsection{Our results}

+Throughout the paper $F$ denotes the free group $F(X)$ over a finite alphabet $X$ and $H$ denotes a finitely generated subgroup of $F$.
 The main contributions of this paper are summarized in the following theorems.

-\begin{theorem*}[\ref{th:main-case1}] Suppose that $H_1=H_2$ are normal subgroups of $F$ of finite index and let $\varphi:H_1\to H_2$ be an isomorphism.
+\begin{theorem*}[\ref{th:main-case1}] Suppose that $H$ is a normal subgroup of $F$ of finite index and let $\varphi:H\to H$ be an automorphism.
 Then the word problem for the HNN extension $F\ast_\varphi t$ is decidable in polynomial time. \end{theorem*}

-Theorem \ref{th:main-case1} can be generalized to the case where $H_1=H_2$ are subgroups of $F$ of finite index and $\varphi$ can be restricted to an isomorphism $\varphi:N\to N$ of a normal subgroup $N\unlhd F$ of finite index.
+Theorem \ref{th:main-case1} can be generalized to the case where $H$ is a subgroup of $F$ of finite index and $\varphi$ can be restricted to an automorphism $\varphi:N\to N$ of a normal subgroup $N\unlhd F$ of finite index.
 We call such $\varphi$ \emph{normalizable} in Section \ref{se:normalizable}.

-\begin{theorem*}[\ref{th:main-case2}] Suppose that $H_1=H_2$ are subgroups of $F$ of finite index and let $\varphi:H_1\to H_2$ be a normalizable isomorphism.
+\begin{theorem*}[\ref{th:main-case2}] Suppose that $H$ is a subgroup of $F$ of finite index and let $\varphi:H\to H$ be a normalizable isomorphism.
 Then the word problem for the HNN extension $F\ast_\varphi t$ is decidable in polynomial time. \end{theorem*}